MuneebAhmad333/JavaScript/README.md

 # JavaScript
-This Repositery is About Basics of JavaScript
+This Repositery is About Basics of JavaScript with simple to advance concepts and projects